fmhoward/HistoXGAN/README.md

 ```

 ### HistoXGAN training
 Training of HistoXGAN is fully integrated into the slideflow repository.
+Of note, empirical testing has shown that the weight of the L1 loss lambda parameter (histo_lambda) should be adjusted so the magnitude of L1 loss is approximately 10 at the start of training (i.e. histo_lambda = 100 for CTransPath; 10 for UNI; etc).
+Higher values lead to diminished diversity of produced images; lower values lead to reduced learning of features.

 ```
 P = sf.Project('../PROJECTS/HistoXGAN')